 FAQ and troubleshooting

-When the thymol blue is applied, the buds should turn bright blue.
+When the thymol blue is applied, the bud should turn bright blue.
 Be sure to apply enough indicator to cover the petals completely.

 First, check that the candle is still lit.
-Next, make sure that the flowers are positioned right above the neck of the flask.
-It’s important that gas flow right into the buds.
+Next, make sure that the flower is positioned right above the neck of the flask.
+It’s important that gas flow right into the bud.
 Wait a little bit more.

 Heating greatly increases the reaction rate.
 Without heat, the reaction will proceed very slowly.

-Sodium metabisulfate Na2S2O5 reacts with acids, such as citric acid, to produce sulfur dioxide SO2 gas.
+Sodium metabisulfite Na2S2O5 reacts with acids, such as citric acid, to produce sulfur dioxide SO2 gas.